Bareflank/hypervisor/bfdrivers/src/arch/linux/README.md

 ## Linux Driver Compilation Instructions

 Supported Linux distributions are:
-- Ubuntu 16.10, 16.04, 14.04
+- Ubuntu 16.10
 - Debian Stretch
 - Fedora 25, 24, 23
 - OpenSUSE Leap 42.2

-NOTE: If you would like to use an unsupported platform, so long as you have the latest and greatest docker, and GCC5+, it's likely that a build is possible.
+NOTE: If you would like to use an unsupported platform, so long as you have the latest clang and cmake it's likely that a build is possible.
 The above platforms are simply what our developers are testing.
 If you plan to use an unsupported platform, start by modifying a setup_\<platform\>.sh to suit your needs.
 In some cases, all you have to